Last updated: May 29, 2026

 Call 911 if someone is in immediate danger, needs emergency medical help, or may be harmed right now.

 If the need is food, rent, utilities, shelter, transport, or a local nonprofit, call 2-1-1.
-The United Way 211 helpline connects people to local human-service resources, and the phone call is usually faster than searching alone.
+The United Way 211 helpline can connect people to local human-service resources.

 If someone is thinking about suicide, in deep distress, or in a mental health crisis, call or text 988.
-The 988 Lifeline is free, private, and open all day and night.
+The 988 Lifeline is free and open all day and night.

 If you are helping an older adult from outside New Mexico, the national Eldercare Locator can also route you to local aging offices by ZIP code.